-The region has been repeatedly affected by rebel attacks in recent years and Bouar has received a great number of displaced people from the north of the country.
-This has led to very difficult social circumstances, especially for children.
+The region has been repeatedly affected by rebel attacks and Bouar has received a great number of displaced people from the north of the country.
+This has led to very difficult circumstances, especially for children.
 Poverty, malnutrition and a lack of education are common.
 Many basic services are often not available.